rowtype-yoga/awesome-purescript/README.md

 ## Documentation, references and tutorials
 - [PureScript: Jordan's Reference](https://jordanmartinez.github.io/purescript-jordans-reference-site/) - A comprehensive reference for the PureScript language and its idioms, ranging from total beginner to advanced topics.
-- [PureScript by Example](https://book.purescript.org/) - A short but dense book from the creator of PureScript (with excercises)
+- [PureScript by Example](https://book.purescript.org/) - A short but dense book from the creator of PureScript (with excercises).
 - [PureScript Cookbook](https://github.com/JordanMartinez/purescript-cookbook/) - A collection of simple self-contained examples covering common front-end, back-end and CLI tasks in PureScript.

 ## Data types